YuHengjie/CuMMI/README.md

 ### 📁 `model_explain`
 Contains model explanation modules for analyzing **model loss changes under feature ablation**, enabling interpretation of multimodal contributions.

 ---

+### 📁 `finetuning`
+Contains code for **fine-tuning** the model on controlled data splits, optimizing only the prediction head while freezing other layers to assess knowledge transfer from pretrained models.

+---